When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Experiments

-\textbf{Composite Scenarios.} In addition to single-type degradations, we further evaluate LAGA under four composite scenarios that reflect common situations in real-world data (Figure~\ref{figure:composite_scene}).
-These scenarios are not arbitrarily chosen but are motivated by practical cases where multiple types of quality issues often appear simultaneously.
-Experimental results show that LAGA achieves consistently strong performance across different perturbation ratios in all composite scenarios.
-The accuracy decreases only moderately with increasing degradation, showing that our method effectively handles simultaneous quality issues rather than being limited to isolated cases.
-This demonstrates the robustness and broad applicability of LAGA in more challenging and realistic settings.
+\textbf{Composite Scenarios.} In addition to single-type degradations, we evaluate LAGA under four composite scenarios that reflect real-world data situations (Figure~\ref{figure:composite_scene2}).
+These scenarios are chosen based on practical cases where multiple quality issues often occur simultaneously.
+Experimental results show that LAGA performs consistently well across various perturbation ratios in all composite scenarios.
+The accuracy decreases only moderately with increasing degradation, demonstrating that LAGA effectively handles multiple simultaneous issues.
+More results from composite scenarios are in the Appendix~\ref{appendix:composite_scene}.
+This highlights the robustness and broad applicability of LAGA in realistic settings.